Monday, April 28, 2014

 For many of you who once had a childhood obsession with all things LEGO, the idea of a movie about your favourite toy might have you racing to the cinemas.
 However, some of you may not be too keen on this movie after seeing it as undistinguished and underwhelming due to its hype.
 Frankly, THE LEGO MOVIE is humorous and refreshing.
 It tells a child's dream of a world made out of LEGO as this wish finally comes true.
 This film isn't supposed to be a cash-grab in the movie theatres.

 Some audiences do not appreciate the message of THE LEGO MOVIE, and it's supposed to be a family comedy with non-stop laughing proportions.
-While I didn't care about THE LEGO MOVIE for its meaningful and simplistic story, I appreciate the style of the movie in spoofing plot clichés like good vs evil, self-awareness and so forth.
+While I didn't care about THE LEGO MOVIE for its meaningful and simplistic story, I appreciate the style of the movie in subverting plot clichés like good vs evil, self-awareness and so forth.
 People will find this movie wittier and different from Toy Story.
 It was extraordinary in CGI to suggest that the film consisted of several thousand LEGO mini-figures, bricks, and millions of tiny changes.

 The selective range of the voice cast takes a poll position without becoming too predictable or dull.
 The best voiceover stealing the show was from Liam Neeson, who makes the hammy routine out of the "Good Cop, Bad Cop".
 Do not get me wrong about this old saying.
 Neeson's take is very entertaining.
 Will Arnett put the fun in the LEGO version of Batman by having his character egotistical?
 If George Clooney or Adam West were out there, they would be pleased with this interpretation of the dark knight compared to their own.